sggui/sggui/README.md

 ## 💼 **What I Do**:
 - Implementing dashboards and monitoring solutions.
 - Managing Kubernetes clusters in production.
-- Optimizing and administering MySQL databases.
+- Optimizing and administering SQL databases.

 ---